stlab/better-code/better-code/src/chapter-2-contracts.md

 ```

 Upholding invariants is the _entire purpose_ of access control, so use
-that whenever you can!
-Lastly, I want to say, this documentation should
+`private` whenever you can!

+Lastly, I want to say, this documentation
-go in your code as comments, because:
+should go in your code as comments, because:

 1. That puts the two things that should correspond—documentation and
    implementation—next to one another, so you can see when they don't